-Annually, during November, full-time employees who have accumulated more than 176 hours of sick leave shall be paid for any sick leave accumulated in excess of 176 hours at 75% of the employee's base rate of pay at the time of the sick leave payoff.
+Annually, during November, full-time employees who have accumulated more than 176 hours of sick leave may elect to be paid for any sick leave accumulated in excess of 176 hours and less than 1000 hours at 75% of the employee's rate of pay at the time of the sick leave payoff.
+Payment may be made in cash (check) or into the employee's deferred compensation account in accordance with applicable IRS provisions.